PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 To efficiently search for the plugin that is causing the issue, you can do the following:

 1. **Split your plugins into two groups**
    The size of the two groups can be different, but it is ideal if the difference is minimal.
+Make sure that plugins that depend on each other are grouped together.
 2. **Disable one of the two groups of plugins**
    You can disable them by changing their extension from `.jar` to `.jar-disabled`.
 3. **Run your server and check if the problem still exists**